rengeln/StyledWidgets/README.md

 to the blueprint style class you made.
 Finally, override the Apply Style function.
 Cast the input to the style class you made, and then you can read its values and use them to style your widget.

+### Inline Styles

+If you have a styled widget but you want to define its style directly instead of applying it from a style sheet, you can click `Use Inline Style` in the `Style` category.
+When this is set, the style sheet will not be applied to the widget, and you can edit its appearace properties directly.

+### Override Style Sheet

+Normally, you have a single active style sheet at a time which styles your entire game.
+This is the recommended workflow, but if you want to use a different style sheet for part of the UI, you can do so.
+Each styled widget has a `Override Style Sheet` property, which you can set to a custom style sheet.
+This will be used not only for the widget, but for all of its children.

 ### Identifiers

 All styled widgets have an `Identifier` field (under the `Behavior` category.)
 This can be used to uniquely